t-karasova/grs-samples-python/tutorial_ordering.md

 This tutorial will show you how to order items in a search response.

-The ordering can be applied to the most of the product fields, the full list of the fields you can find in [Retail API documentation](https://cloud.google.com/retail/docs/filter-and-order#order)
+The ordering can be applied to the most of the product fields.
+The full list of the fields you can find in the [Retail API documentation](https://cloud.google.com/retail/docs/filter-and-order#order)

-Lets see how the ordering works.
+Let's see how the ordering works.

 **Time to complete**: About 2 minutes